sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption-opt/ai-core-orchestration-consumption-opt.md

 ![img](img/image023.png)

 **Conclusion** :
 Once the orchestration completes, you can observe that the output is now more refined, with sensitive information masked and inappropriate content filtered.
-This demonstrates the power of advanced modules like data masking and content filtering to enhance privacy and ensure response quality.
+This demonstrates the power of modules like data masking and content filtering to enhance privacy and ensure response quality.

 While this tutorial used a resume screening use case, the same principles can be applied to other use cases.
 You can customize the Data Masking and Content Filtering settings based on your specific requirements to handle sensitive or categorized data effectively.